 Breach’s signature ability is Faultline.
-It has a 35 second cooldown and allows Breach to charge and fire a tremor through the map which will disorient enemies it hits.
+It has a 35 second cooldown and allows Breach to charge and fire a tremor.
+This ability goes through the map and disorients all enemies that it hits.
 Because of its short cooldown, you will be able to access Faultline multiple times in a round.
 Enemies who have been hit by Faultline have their screen blurred and their fire rate substantially lowered for the duration of the stun.

 Like his other abilities, Breach’s Faultline earthquake effect works through walls.
-The ability has a wide area of effect and a fully charged Faultline ability has a relatively long distance, allowing Breach to impact fights from across the map.
+The ability has a wide area of effect and a fully charged Faultline ability has a relatively long distance.
+This allows Breach to impact fights from across the map.
 There is no indicator for whether or not you hit enemy players, however, if you see an enemy who was struck by the ability they will have yellow stars around their head.

 Faultline can be a really high impact ability, on both offense and defense.
 On offense, it’s a great tool to initiate fights on site.
 On defense, this tool can be used to stop or slow down attackers while your team rotates.
 Either way, Faultline is a very powerful ability, especially considering its short cooldown.

 Breach’s Ultimate ability, Rolling Thunder, is one of the most powerful crowd control abilities in the game.
-Rolling Thunder works similarly to Faultline, in that it is a long range ability with a wide cone of effect that can stun enemies, but Rolling Thunder is much more devastating.
+Rolling Thunder works similarly to Faultline.
+However, Rolling Thunder is much more devastating.
 Where Fault Line simply disorients enemies, Rolling Thunder knocks enemies in the air and then dazes them.

-Rolling Thunder is one of the best ultimate abilities in the game.
-It is high impact not only because it can be fired through walls, but just because of how massive its area of effect is.
+Rolling Thunder is one of the best ultimate abilities that you can use in the game.
+It is high impact because of how massive its area of effect is.
 The area of effect is wide and can span an entire site.
 If you know the commonly held locations on a map, you can easily disable multiple enemy players with this devastating ability.
 Whether you are on offense or defense, Rolling Thunder is definitely a game changer.

-Breach offers some of the best crowd control abilities in VALORANT, making him one of the strongest agents in the game.
-More than any other agent, Breach benefits from experimentation and creative uses of his abilities.
-So when you play Breach, try to look for unique angles of attack and new ways to abuse his powerful abilities for the benefit of your team.
+Breach offers some of the best crowd control abilities in VALORANT.
+This makes him one of the strongest agents in the game.
+More than any other agent, Breach benefits from experimental use of his abilities.
+So when you play Breach, try to look for unique angles of attack or new ways to use his powerful abilities.